Introduction to SQL

 WHERE person_id = 1;

-Some errors that may occur when executing these commands are:
+Common errors that can occur when using SQL statements are:

-• Entering a non-unique primary key: if you try to enter a non-unique key (specifying the value 1 in VALUES), MySQL returns ERROR 1062 (23000): Duplicate entry ‘1’ for key ‘PRIMARY’;
+• Using an already used value for a primary key: If you try to enter a non-unique key MySQL returns ERROR 1062 (23000): Duplicate entry ‘1’ for key ‘PRIMARY’.

-• Foreign key does not exist: if a table contains a column CONSTRAINT fk_fav_food_person_id FOREIGN KEY (person_id) and you insert an ID that is not present in the person table, MySQL will return: `ERROR 1452 (23000): Cannot add or update a child row: a foreign key constraint fails (‘sakila’.‘favorite_food’, CONSTRAINT ‘fk_fav_food_person_id’ FOREIGN KEY (‘person_id’) REFERENCES ‘person’ (‘person_id’));
+• Referencing a foreign key that doesn’t exist: If a table contains a column CONSTRAINT fk_fav_food_person_id FOREIGN KEY (person_id) and you insert an ID that is not present in the person table, MySQL will return: ERROR 1452 (23000): Cannot add or update a child row: a foreign key constraint fails (‘sakila’.'favorite_food', CONSTRAINT ‘fk_fav_food_person_id’ FOREIGN KEY (‘person_id’) REFERENCES ‘person’ (‘person_id’)).

 Query Primer